Lurkers in the Dark

 The Wurmspat have received two nerfs

-The first is huge and affects the 'Disgustingly resilient' ability.
+The first change is huge and affects the 'Disgustingly Resilient' ability.
 This ability no long works against attacks with Cleave.

 Commentary - Wow!
 Not only do the Wurmspat lose the effectiveness of their Save against, but now they cannot even reduce damage caused.
 This could cause a real shift in the Meta.

 The second nerf affects 'Grandfather's Gifts'.
-Firstly, the language of the ability has been tidied up to 'If the attack was successful'.
-Secondly, the Bile token the ennmy fighter receives provides a -1 Move rather than the old -2.
+Firstly, the language of the ability has been tidied up to 'If the attack was successful, give the target a bile token after the attack is resolved'.
+Secondly, the Bile token the enemy fighter receives provides a -1 Move rather than the old -2.

 Commentary - This is not a massive nerf, but it appears to be nice change as the old -2 Move was very oppressive. -1 Move is still going to be very annoying, but it will not feel quite as bad, especially as now a Move 3 (reduced to 2) has a chance of getting out of weapon range.